quicwg/base-drafts/draft-ietf-quic-qpack.md

-({{encoder-instructions}}) carry table updates, decoder instructions ({{decoder-instructions}}) carry acknowledgments of table modifications and header processing, and header block instructions ({{header-block-instructions}}) compress a header list by referring to the QPACK table state.
+({{encoder-instructions}}) carry table updates, decoder instructions ({{decoder-instructions}}) carry acknowledgments of table modifications and header processing, and header block instructions ({{header-block-instructions}}) convey an encoded representation of a header list by referring to the QPACK table state.

 Encoder and decoder instructions appear on the unidirectional stream types described in this section.
 Header block instructions are contained in HEADERS